 Here are 9 of my favorite ab exercises standing up:

 Standing press-outs can easily be done with one dumbbell in a standing position.
 You will stand up tall, bend your knees slightly and hold onto the weight at each end.
 Squeeze your glutes and activate your core.

 Press the weight straight out in front of you.
 This works your core muscles because you have to prevent your back from arching, keeping your core stable.
 Make sure you are breathing during this exercise!
-Try 12 reps or until you feel fatigue for 3 sets.

 2. Pallof Press